nemosminer/NemosMiner/README.md

 1.change BTC address to yours

-(note. instruction number 1 : is different for miningpoolhub, you need to change user name and worker name, To enable MiningPoolHubStats.com support: add "-MPHApiKey <YOUR_KEY_HERE>)

 2.select how many gpu's you have eg: (1gpu dstm 0 cc 0) (2gpu dstm 0 1 cc 0,1) (6gpu dstm 0 1 2 3 4 5 cc 0,1,2,3,4,5)

 3.remove any algos you do not want to mine